-Proposed changes to all pertinent state laws, regulations, or programs affecting the implementation of PASPGP-7 will be reviewed by the Corps.
-In the event that PADEP laws, regulations, or programs are revised in such a manner as to substantively modify the current review mechanisms and/or coordination procedures as defined in this document, including the elimination of the current PADEP equivalent 404(b)(1) review, PASPGP-7 will be re-assessed.
-A determination will be made through a public interest review, including consultation with appropriate resource agencies, to determine whether to continue use of PASPGP-7 in its current form, modify, or rescind in light of the modified state law, state regulations, or programmatic changes.
+Proposed changes to all pertinent state laws, regulations or programs, affecting the implementation of the PASPGP-6, will be reviewed by the Corps.
+In the event that the PADEP laws, regulations, or programs are revised in such a manner as to substantively modify the current review mechanisms and/or coordination procedures as defined in this document, including the elimination of the current PADEP equivalent 404(b)(1) review, the PASPGP-6 will be reassessed.
+A determination will be made through a public interest review, including consultation with appropriate resource agencies, to determine whether or not to continue use of the PASPGP-6 in light of the modified state law, state regulations, or programmatic changes.